top of page

 The Truth in Fabrication, a One Hat One Hand Blog

-From time to time we have something interesting to share so we finally got around to making a blog.
-This blog will contain opinions, ideas, insights, un-checked facts and undoubtedly a few typos.
-We hope you as equally forgiving of our flaws as you are generous for stopping to read this.
+From time to time, we have something interesting to share, so we finally got around to making a blog.
+This blog will contain opinions, ideas, insights, unchecked facts and undoubtedly a few typos.
+We hope you are as equally forgiving of our flaws as you are generous for stopping to read this.

 5 Insider Tips for World-Class Placemaking